Amana28/Word-Counter/README.md

   - Removes any non-alphabetical

 It then keeps track of each word using a Hashmap (key-value pairs) to keep track of each word and the number of time they appear.

+Please enter the location of the sample text in WordCount.java where the program passes the path to the file as a parameter

+  - File file = new File("Location");